-The Award Conditions contains basic information you need to know about financial aid eligibility, how your awards for financial aid were determined, what type of award Montgomery College offers and the terms and conditions of those awards.
-There is also information on how financial aid pays for your bill for tuition and fees, book credits and application deadlines.
+The Award Conditions contains basic information you need to know about financial aid eligibility, how your awards for financial aid were determined, what type of awards Montgomery College offers and the terms and conditions of those awards.
+There is also information on how financial aid pays your bill for tuition and fees, book credits and application deadlines, as well as links to required Consumer Information.